Stage combat: Melee

 Melee weapons are used in large battle scenes and can include spears, axes, maces, flails, and more.
 These are other weapons that are best used in large playing spaces where there is room to work at a safe distance.

 Stick-fighting

 Quarterstaffs are used in shows that are performed in large playing spaces due to the large size of the weapon.
 One of the most popular quarterstaff fights is that between Robin Hood and Little John in the tale of Robin Hood from the 17th century ballad.
 Modern quarterstaff choreography has also integrated the techniques of the bō staff from the Japanese martial art Tenshin Shōden Katori Shintō-ryū, which originated around 1447.
 Examples of this style can be seen in the famous Kabuki play Yoshitsune Senbon Zakura, written in 1748.

-Asian
+Asian martial arts

-Other weapons like a katana, a Japanese style sword that is curved on one side, and nunchucks can also be used onstage.
-These require more detailed study of Japanese martial arts.
-Stage combat versions of nunchucks can be purchased that are foam instead of wood, thereby reducing the danger to the actors.
+Replicating Asian martial arts on stage is often an imitation of their cinematic representation, and often involves creating the illusion of high level skills that the performers themselves do not possess.
+Often, they are choreographed with stylized movements that are inspired by Asian martial arts cinema more so than actual martial practices.

+The Vampire Cowboys Theatre Company, helmed by Qui Nguyen and Robert Ross Parker, have built a genre in part around the staging of elaborate martial arts derived fight scenes.

+Lanford Wilson's play Burn This also includes a fight scene scripted to include elements of Aikido and Karate.
+While the play itself is not focused on martial arts, their inclusion is important in a pivotal moment of the play.
+An example of martial arts being centered in a scene of musical theatre can be found in Stephen Sondheim's Company (musical), during the song "The Little Things You Do Together."
+They also appear in some of the works of David Henry Hwang.

+Pan Asian Rep produced Shogun MacBeth twice, which transposed Shakespeare's play to feudal Japan, with the appropriate style of swordplay.
+Also adapting the same play to a Japanese setting, Ping Chong created a stage version of Kurosawa's Throne of Blood.

+In terms of Asian theatre, fight scenes in genres such as Kabuki are often highly stylized.